 11 November 2015 | 3 mins

-First day issue postmarks cannot be applied before the date of issue.
-For collectors, we offer a 4-week grace period after the first date of issue to get a stamp postmarked - we understand that you may be coming from interstate or overseas and may not be able to present first day covers for postmarking on the day of issue.
+'First day issue' postmarks cannot be applied before the date of issue.
+For collectors, we offer a four-week grace period after the first date of issue to have a stamp postmarked.
+We understand that you may be coming from interstate or overseas and might not be able to present first day covers for postmarking on the exact day of issue.

 The Manager